hk202202/emp-project/README.md

 [![Watch the video](https://img.youtube.com/vi/_5tFXJQIzi4/0.jpg)](https://drive.google.com/file/d/1P0e2dKb-yYnzU9cJzm3t4o-RAo_qBMv4/view?usp=sharing
 )
+You can watch the demo video by l=click on the image.
 ## Features
 - User-friendly interface for making requests to the OpenAI API
 - Responses are displayed in a chat-like format